 Source: How to Make Kimchi At Home

-Probiotics help booster immunity right where it starts – in the gut.
+Probiotics help boost immunity right where it starts – in the gut.
 You’re only as good as the bacteria in your gut that’s taking care of you.
 You might as well make sure these guys are as strong as they can be, right?
 Probiotic-rich foods include cultured and fermented foods such as sauerkraut, kimchi, coconut kefir, non-dairy yogurt, kombucha (this one’s powerful, beware), apple cider vinegar, real pickles, and even 100 percent raw cacao.
 Choose a variety of these foods or take a vegan probiotic supplement.
-You’ll be surprised how your immune system improves once you increase the good bacteria in your gut that eliminates harmful bacteria without you even knowing it.
+You’ll be surprised how your immune system improves once you increase the good bacteria in your gut that eliminate harmful bacteria without you even knowing it.

 12. Garlic, Ginger, and Onions